wezm/wezm.net/v2/content/posts/2024/youtube-subscriptions-opml/index.md

 Should I ever become a YouTube Premium subscriber again I can continue to use this workflow and watch the videos from the YouTube embeds that Feedbin generates, or open the item in the YouTube app instead of NewPipe.

+At some point I'd like to work out how to get Feedbin to filter out YouTube Shorts.
+It has the ability to automatically filter items matching any of the supported [search syntax][feedbin-search] but I'm not sure if Shorts are easily identifiable.

 Lastly, what about desktop usage?
 When I'm on a real computer I read my RSS via the Feedbin web app.
 It supports [custom sharing